You can only purchase Starbucks’ Shaken Watermelon and Passion Tea in Japan. But with this copycat recipe, you can make the iced summer drink home!

 Here’s the definition of a real first world problem… I see a news story on Facebook about a new summer drink at Starbucks.
 It’s a Shaken Watermelon Passion Tea.
 Yes!
 This sounds amazing and will be the perfect summer refresher I crave as an afternoon workday pick-me-up.
 I read the entire article that goes into depth about it’s deliciousness before I learn that there’s a “catch.”
 How bad could it be, I think?
 Maybe it’s more expensive than the typical Starbucks drink.
 Or maybe it’s only around for one week this summer (in that case, run!!).
 Nope.
 It’s worse than that.
 Way worse than that.
 The drink is only available in Japan.
 Le sigh.
 Of course, the Facebook post didn’t mention that (ahem, fake news!).
 And despite the fact that visiting Japan has always been on my bucket list, a drink at Starbucks isn’t quite enough for me to get out my wallet and start planning a trip.

 Tough life, huh?
 But rather than sit here and whine about how life isn’t fair and how Japan always gets everything better than us (not sure this is true, but let’s go with it), I decided to take action.
 The drink sounded pretty simple, so I grabbed the ingredients and made my own version.
-I found Teavana’s Iced Passion Tango Tea on Amazon and made a huge pitcher of it (each tea bag makes 64 ounces).
+I found Teavana’s Iced Passion Tango Tea (affiliate link) on Amazon and made a huge pitcher of it (each tea bag makes 64 ounces).
 Once chilled, I combined about 16 ounces of it with watermelon juice, lime juice, and crushed ice.
 That’s all!
 You’ll also have plenty of leftover passion tea ready to go (if you want to use all 64 ounces of it for this drink, you’ll also need 64 ounces of watermelon juice… And then you’ll need a gallon-sized pitcher… Great for a party!).

 As you might have guessed, I have no real idea if this tastes exactly like the Starbucks version, but based on all of the descriptions I’ve read, it’s as close as can be!
 I kind of feel like I owe it to you (and myself) to do some serious market research and make sure this recipe truly is a copycat.
 Though I think if I were actually in Japan, I’d probably forgo Starbucks to overload on matcha.
 And I’m honestly not sure if this Shaken Watermelon Passion Tea would go well with the ridiculous amounts of sushi I’d be consuming.